1991-2009 Upper Deck Basketball Set Tier List - Tier 8: Specialty / Commemorative Standalones

 Run: First release: 1999 / Total releases: 1

-What I'd target: Jordan completist or display-driven pieces only.
+What I'd target: Jordan completist or display-driven cards where tribute framing is the reason to own the item.

 #71.
 Upper Deck Michael Jordan Living Legend